unicef/hope-documentation/docs/glossary/terms/targeting.md

 Sometimes used as a term pre-intervention to talk about who we are targeting.</p>
         <p>In other cases targeting is the term to limit set of beneficiaries within
           an intervention.

+# HouseHold Selection
+Single Entry of a Target Population.
+It become a [Payment Record](Payment Record)